kesarsatyam/Terribly-Tiny-Tales-Project/README.md

    5. Display the top N words and their frequency of occurrence in the frontend, in a tabular format.

 ## Installation required Dependicies
-In this project we only need to install flask
+In this project we only need to install flask in our python environment-
   * pip install Flask

 ## Below are the steps and components of the code which i have used in this project.